boTimPact/Raytracing/README.md

 _English version_
-## This project was created as part of the GTAT1 Game Technology & Interactive Systems: Ray Tracing course.
+## This project was created as part of the GTAT1 Game Technology & Interactive Systems: Math.Ray Tracing course.

 In the practical part of the course, the material learned had to be implemented in an own ray tracer.